In 2021, Okta reported that companies used an average of 175 applications with tech companies deploying the most apps—155 on average.

 Application integration is a process where two or more software applications or systems are connected so that they can work together in new ways.
 It helps teams work efficiently by automating workflows and business processes and syncing data across tools.

-To integrate applications, businesses often use APIs or connectors that enable on-premises and/or cloud applications to “talk” and share data.
+To integrate applications, businesses often use Application Programming Interfaces (APIs) or connectors that enable on-premises and/or cloud applications to “talk” and share data.

-- Banks can integrate customer accounts and loan services with their app and offer loans to customers digitally.
+• Banks can integrate customer accounts and loan services with their back-end apps such as ERP systems and risk management systems and offer loans to customers digitally.

-- In hospitals, application integration can connect patients’ records with an electronic health record system so caregivers can easily access the information they need.
+• In hospitals, application integration can connect patients’ records in a patient portal with an electronic health record system of current and prior healthcare providers so caregivers can easily access the information they need.

-- Manufacturers can connect devices used to monitor production lines to other systems like scheduling apps or systems that control the factory environment to identify production issues and find more efficient, cost-effective ways to create goods.
+• Manufacturers can connect IoT devices used to monitor production lines to other systems like supply chain apps or systems that control the factory environment to identify production issues and find more efficient, cost-effective ways to create goods.

 Application integration can provide both organizational and operational benefits.

-- Efficient collaboration: Application integration means data across apps is always synced and creates a single source of truth, ensuring everyone has quick access to the data they need to collaborate across teams.
+• Efficient collaboration: Application integration means data across apps is always synced and creates a single source of truth, ensuring everyone has quick access to up-to-date data they need to collaborate across teams.

-- Process automation: App integration allows you to build workflows to streamline and automate processes.
+• Process automation: Enterprise application integration allows you to build workflows to streamline and automate processes.
 For example, businesses can integrate Salesforce CRM (customer relationship management) with an email marketing platform to deliver targeted and relevant messaging based on buyer intent or demographic information.
-The results of the campaign can then be fed into an ERP (enterprise resource planning) system so companies can wisely invest resources based on campaign effectiveness.
+The results of the campaign can then be fed into an ERP system (enterprise resource planning) so companies can wisely invest resources based on campaign effectiveness.

-- Spot opportunities and challenges: With improved data visibility, you can proactively work on new opportunities or challenges.
+• Spot opportunities and challenges: With improved data visibility, you can proactively work on new opportunities or challenges.
+For example, you can get customer data from various systems such as ERP, CRM, Support into a cloud data warehouse to identify upsell opportunities and churn risks.
 This approach also leads to better information management, helping leaders and managers make smarter decisions.

 Apps can be integrated in a few different ways:

 Point-to-point integration requires custom code to connect two apps, and several coding languages can be used to write this code.
-But P2P only holds up when the scope of integration is shallow and there’s only one integration to build.
+But P2P only holds up when the scope of integration is shallow and when there are only a handful of integrations to build.

-ESBs are also quite popular with enterprises that have complex IT needs.
+ESBs were quite popular with enterprises with complex IT needs.
 An ESB is an architecture — a set of rules for connecting apps over bus-like infrastructure.
 In theory, ESB has the potential to standardize application integration, helping developers spend less time integrating and more time improving applications.
 You can also reuse integrations in new projects, which means more savings and productivity.

 But ESBs don’t work for all organizations.
 They are often seen as the bottleneck because ESB middleware updates can impact existing integrations, and making changes to one integration can destabilize others.